sunpy/sunpy/docs/tutorial/installation.rst

 If you don't already have a Python installation then we recommend installing Python with `miniforge <https://github.com/conda-forge/miniforge/#miniforge>`__.
 Miniforge will install ``conda`` and automatically configure the default channel (a channel is a remote software repository) to be ``conda-forge``, which is where ``sunpy`` is available.

-First, download the installer for your system and architecture from the links below:
+You will want to follow the instructions for your operating system and architecture on the `miniforge install page <https://conda-forge.org/download/>`__.
+This will involve downloading a script or executable file and running it.

 .. note::